 It is important to note that at the moment only a few people are able to fly personal drones.
 But soon, this trending technology will infiltrate our skies with flying cameras and perhaps become commonplace.

-New and unique viewpoint
+A new and unique viewpoint

 Moreover, this is made possible with a platform that can weigh much less than your personal computer.
-Aerial photography is a new way of connecting our humanity as the views are usually mind boggling, they are devices that can tell a story through an aerial shot and let us view our world a new.
+Aerial photography is a new way of connecting our humanity as the views are usually mind-boggling, they are devices that can tell a story through an aerial shot and let us view our world anew.

 Nonobtrusive way of photography